“Oh, he is so cute! Are you his nanny?”

 Women of color are always “the nanny” until proven otherwise.
 When I am out with my son, I am often the “nanny” until I say “Oh, no, he’s mine!”

 If you search popular stock photo websites with the phrase “mixed race family” about 75 percent of the pictures feature a family with a dad of color and a white mom.
 According to Essence magazine, black men are two times more likely to date outside their race than black women, but that doesn’t mean that black women never date outside their race.
 In fact, many of my friends who are in interracial relationships are women of color.
-That’s why in 2017, it’s hard to understand how people can see a black woman (or any woman of color) with a child who may look more like their father’s race and not even hesitate to assume that woman is the nanny/caregiver.
+That’s why it’s hard to understand how people can see a black woman (or any woman of color) with a child who may look more like their father’s race and not even hesitate to assume that woman is the nanny/caregiver.

 It is ignorant and insensitive to ask a complete stranger the parentage of their children.
 I can’t believe that I would even have to say that, but well, here we are.